 The Group's return on equity, is calculated based on the net profit for the respective period divided by the total equity as at the respective dates and multiplied by 100%.
-The Group's return on equity stood at a healthy level of 7.61% during the Reporting Period.
+The Group's return on equity is approximately 0.71% during the Reporting Period.